yacca/Udacity-ML/project1.md

 ## Test a Perceptual Phenomenon

 ### Question 1: Identify variables in the experiment
->- Independent variable: word condition (congruent or incongruent)
+>- Independent variable: ~~word condition (congruent or incongruent)~~ the congruency of the color and text
->- Dependent varaible: Time to name the ink colors
+>- Dependent varaible: ~~Time to name the ink colors~~ duration (time) to recognise the ink colors

+*Thanks for the reviewer's suggestions to improve my expressions*

 ### Question 2a: Establish hypotheses
+>We define μ<sub>congruent</sub> as the population mean of duration to name the ink colors in congruent word condition and μ<sub>incongruent</sub> as the population mean of the duration to name the ink colors in incongruent word condition.
+>
 >- Null hypotheses: It doesn't take longer time to name the ink colors in the incongruent word condition than it does in the congruent word condition.
 >
 >  H<sub>0</sub> : μ<sub>incongruent</sub> <= μ<sub>congruent</sub>